All Episodes

 I do.

-I I know I was just gonna say I do.
+I was just going to say I do.

-That's the countryside is strewn with the carcasses of media people thought they get elected based on media popularity or even polarization.
+The countryside is strewn with the carcasses of media people thought they'd get elected based on media popularity or even polarization.

 He's targeted me personally.

-And I I do not apologize for anything I say about this regime.
+And I do not apologize for anything I say about this regime.

-To uh, you know, they have to make these political calculations as to what say, what not say, uh, when not to say, what not say, and when to say what to say.
+They have to make these political calculations as to what say, what not say, when not to say, what not say, and when to say, what to say.

 I mean, I couldn't live that way.

-Which is why I could I I don't think I could ever successfully run for office.
+Which is why I don't think I could ever successfully run for office.

 It's a tough job.

-In fact, let's let's go to the audio soundbite.
+In fact, let's go to the audio soundbite.

 Grab Soundbite 16.

-Last Thursday afternoon on Capitol Hill during the House Energy and Commerce Subcommittee on oversight and investigations hearing into the all spill.
+Last Thursday afternoon on Capitol Hill during the House Energy and Commerce Subcommittee on Oversight and Investigations hearing into the oil spill.

 Barton, this is a portion of what he said.

-If anything I said this morning has been misconstrued in an opposite effect, um I want to uh to apologize for that misconstrued uh misconstruction.
+If anything I said this morning has been misconstrued in an opposite effect, I want to apologize for that misconstruction.

-This is this morning on MSNBC, the daily rundown about F. Chuck Todd talking to the BP compensation fund administrator, Ken Feinberg.
+This is this morning on MSNBC, the daily rundown of what F. Chuck Todd, talking to the BP Compensation Fund Administrator, Ken Feinberg.

 F. Chuck said, Who do you answer to at the end of the day?